 At Bospaviljoen`t Turfveld you can rent a wheelchair from SIGT to go through the forest.
 The rental of this chair costs € 20,- for the first hour, for two hours you pay € 30,-.
 A deposit of €50 is charged for the rental of the wheelchair.
 You can request a reservation in advance by sending an email to email@example.com.

 - Den Hoorn

 The footpath from Loodsmansduin near Den Hoorn to Paal 9 (‘beach marker 9’) is suitable for wheelchair users.

 - De Slufter

-In De Slufter there is a 200-metre path on the salt marsh that is wheelchair-accessible, and a beach wheelchair can be borrowed at the restaurant.
+In De Slufter there is a 200-metre path on the salt marsh that is wheelchair-accessible.

 At the edge of the forest, the viewpoint on the Kampeersnol near the Turfveld is accessible via a 65-metre long clay-shell path with a 1:20 gradient.
 The path is 1.5 metres wide and has a handrail.
 The observation post itself is 8 x 8 metres in size.

 This route through the Bleekersvallei, south of Ecomare, partly follows the cycle path rather than the route at the forest’s edge.
 The ‘kissing gates’ to keep out cyclists here are best negotiated by mobility scooters entering them in reverse.